Jayjay-lv/Encryption-Project/Matthew_standups.md

 Untill next class i will think of new encryptions

 My blocker is finding out a way to de-encrypt the new algorithm

+## 5 days after Endgame(2019-05-01)

+This class i continued working on my 2nd level of encryption, which involves a seperate ceasar cipher.

+Untill next class i will continue working on the encryption

+my blocker are the mapping problems i am having with the encrypt